August 10, 2022

 The barriers & challenges of the AGILE approach

-There are always two sides of the coin, and as with the AGILE approach, the basket of benefits comes with a little challenge.
-Generally, organizations are resistant to change, so switching methods and working processes could become a big challenge.
 If the project manager is unable to deliver the message of the AGILE method clearly enough, it could leave a lot of employees confused.
 With bad communication, employees are less likely to be collaborative which leads to inconsistency across their work.
 And when there is unalignment, the project could very well be insufficiently managed, and in extreme events, can push the team back to square one!

 While you may be second-guessing choosing this approach, doesn't every approach come with its own challenges?
 At Dirox, our project managers and developers have been working with the AGILE methodology for many years and have proven to be successful.
 We are confident in our management methods, as well as the technical skills of the experts in the field.